 Queen’s University is situated on traditional Anishinaabe and Haudenosaunee Territory.

 Queen's University is committed to achieving full accessibility for persons with disabilities.
 Part of this commitment includes arranging academic accommodations for students with disabilities to ensure they have an equitable opportunity to participate in all of their academic activities.
+The Senate Policy for Accommodations for Students with Disabilities was approved at Senate in November 2016.
 If you are a student with a disability and think you may need accommodations, you are strongly encouraged to contact Queen's Student Accessibility Services (QSAS) and register as early as possible.
 For more information, including important deadlines, please visit the QSAS website.

 Each Faculty has developed a protocol to provide a consistent and equitable approach in dealing with requests for academic consideration for students facing extenuating circumstances.
 Arts and Science undergraduate students should consult the Faculty of Arts and Science protocol and the portal where a request can be submitted.
 Students in other Faculties and Schools who are enrolled in this course should refer to the protocol for their home Faculty.